 source .venv/bin/activate

-6. Set Your Environment Variables
+6. Set Up Environment Variables

-Replace the placeholders with your actual data.
+Replace placeholders with your actual credentials and screen dimensions:

 export ANTHROPIC_API_KEY=sk-xxxxxx